Links on Android Authority may earn us a commission. Learn more.

-Just like major rivals Apple and Samsung, Huawei designs its own processors.
+Just like major rivals Apple and Samsung, HUAWEI designs its own processors.
 Doing so gives the company more control over how hardware and software interact with each other, resulting in products that punch above their weight, specification wise.
-In that sense, HiSilicon has become an indispensable part of Huawei’s mobile success.
+In that sense, HiSilicon has become an indispensable part of HUAWEI’s mobile success.
 The range of HiSilicon processors has expanded over the years, covering not just flagship products, but the mid-range too.

 A quick history of HiSilicon

-In 2011, Richard Yu, current Huawei CEO, decided that HiSilicon should build in-house SoCs to differentiate its smartphones.
+In 2011, Richard Yu, current HUAWEI CEO, decided that HiSilicon should build in-house SoCs to differentiate its smartphones.

-Huawei also doesn’t sell HiSilicon smartphone chips to third parties.
+HUAWEI doesn’t sell HiSilicon smartphone chips to third parties.
 It only uses them inside its own smartphones.
 Despite this, the chips are still seen as serious competition by the other big players in the market.

 The HiSilicon-Qualcomm rivalry

-Huawei and Qualcomm are in closer competition than ever as they race for 5G and IoT related patents.
+HUAWEI and Qualcomm are in closer competition than ever as they race for 5G and IoT related patents.